stinsan/CS-4513-Database-Management-Systems/Book Notes/Chapter 6.md

 relationship sets can be applied to relationship sets involving aggregations as well, with the aggregation treated like any other entity set.
 The primary key of the aggregation is the primary key of its defining relationship set.

+## Sections 6.9 - 6.12 were not covered in class.